Discussing and Disclosing Difficulties

 All Universities are at different stages of developing mental health support, so there may be a range of people who you can talk to directly, or whom you may be put in contact with, dependent on your University.
 This includes the disability office, counsellors, welfare staff, etc.

-Prospective students are encouraged to make a formal disclosure under the ‘disability declaration’ section on their UCAS or post-graduate application form, as it may be possible to be in contact with the mental health support staff at their institution in advance of the start of their course.
+Prospective students are encouraged to make a formal disclosure under the ‘disability declaration’ section on their UCAS or post-graduate application form, as it will normally be possible to be in contact with the mental health support staff at their institution in advance of the start of their course.

 This provides an opportunity to discuss any issues, concerns, anticipated course and/or support requirements in more detail.
 They will also be able to provide details of other support resources available within the university and the local area: for example, how to register with a GP, referrals to community mental health teams and voluntary sector services, peer support, availability of other specialist support workers and any funding for this support.